The first-time buyer of a BMX race bike can be forgiven for being utterly bewildered by the range of options on show.

 You can also pay well over £1,000 for a pro-BMX racing bike made of premium materials and designed for maximum performance on the racetrack.
 Still, there is little point in paying for a top-of-the-range machine until you are an experienced and enthusiastic rider.

 On the other hand, you may not have ambitions to be a top-flight pro-BMX racer, but it can work out cheaper to spend more upfront on a performance machine.

 It will not only increase your enjoyment of the sport but will last longer and be easier to maintain.
 So make a reasoned choice based on your current ability and the depth of your pockets.

-Clothing includes jacket, shorts and shoes, all of which improve riding ability and may have special safety features.
+Clothing includes jackets, shorts and shoes, which improve riding ability and may have special safety features.

 Whatever machine you choose, it is vital to get one that fits your size.
 The wrong sized bike will be difficult to ride and reduce your enjoyment of the sport.

 Size doesn't just depend on the wheel height but will also include the length of the top bar from the handlebars to the saddle.
 Generally, longer bars are better for taller riders.